thELanee/thELanee.github.io/index.md

 When prompted to enter a file to save the key in, enter:
 **(/Users/<user-name>/.ssh/id_rsa): /Users/<user-name>/.ssh/id_rsa (with the correct username)**

-If you would like to set up a passphrase to use the ssh key, enter one.
+If you want to set up a passphrase to use the ssh key, enter one.
 If you do not wish to use a password, just leave the field empty and press enter.
 You should get something like this:

 ![image](https://user-images.githubusercontent.com/92767729/162380206-febdf67f-37ed-4f5d-9b3d-b4b4a526b274.png)